 Expenditures were measured based on the allowed amount on claims, which includes both the plan payments and the member's out-of-pocket payments (i.e., deductible, coinsurance, and copayments).
 Because pricing may vary in Vermont, a standardized cost measure - HealthPartners' total relative Resource Use Index (RUI) - was included to measure aggregate resource consumption across all components of care (i.e., inpatient, outpatient facility, professional, and pharmacy).
-The RUI was risk-adjusted for each practice to the statewide rate of total utilization (i.e., an RUI of 1.00 would indicate total utilization the same as the statewide average, an RUI of 1.06 would indicate total utilization 6 percent higher than statewide average, and an RUI of 0.94 would indicate total utilization 6 percent lower than the statewide average).
+The RUI was risk-adjusted for each practice to the statewide rate of total utilization (i.e., an RUI of 1.00 would indicate the same total utilization as the statewide average; an RUI of 1.06 would indicate total utilization 6 percent higher than the statewide average, while an RUI of 0.94 would indicate total utilization 6 percent lower than the statewide average).